awsdocs/ec2-image-builder-user-guide/doc_source/create-component-console.md

 # Create a component using the Image Builder console<a name="create-component-console"></a>

-To create an AWSTOE application component using the Image Builder console, follow these steps:
+To create an AWSTOE application component from the Image Builder console, follow these steps:

 1. Open the EC2 Image Builder console at [https://console\.aws\.amazon\.com/imagebuilder/](https://console.aws.amazon.com/imagebuilder/)\.